-Due to current health risks the Southeast Asia Collection will be closed for the remainder of the semester.
+Due to current health risks the Southeast Asia Collection will be closed for the summer.
 Hao and Joanna will be available online for reference and to answer questions.
 Please e-mail Hao at email@example.com, or Joanna at firstname.lastname@example.org.
 For information on other library services and policies during this time please go to: https://libguides.niu.edu/continuity

 The Donn V. Hart Southeast Asia Collection is located on the 4th floor of the Founders Memorial Library (the main library).
 The collection is an open-stack collection that can be visited at any time during the open hours of the main library.
 Reference service provided by staff of the Southeast Asia Collection is available in Room 497 and Room 496 from 8:30 AM to 4:30 PM, Monday to Friday.